 Thus, discrete semiconductor circuits are circuits built out of individual semiconductor components, connected together on some kind of circuit board or terminal strip.
 As an example, in the simple op amp circuit, illustrated in Figure 1, there are six discrete bipolar junction transistors (BJTs) used to construct this circuit on a breadboard.

 We can learn a lot about semiconductors by building and testing these discrete circuits.
 These circuits in this chapter employ some of the components and concepts explored in the previous chapters, so a basic understanding of DC and AC electricity is helpful but not required before embarking on these experiments.

 Just for fun, one circuit is included in this section using a vacuum tube for amplification instead of a semiconductor transistor.
-Before the advent of transistors, “vacuum tubes” were the workhorses of the electronics industry: used to make rectifiers, amplifiers, oscillators, and many other circuits.
+Before the advent of transistors, vacuum tubes were the workhorses of the electronics industry and. were used to make rectifiers, amplifiers, oscillators, and many other circuits.
 Though now considered obsolete for most purposes, there are still some applications for vacuum tubes, and it can be fun building and operating circuits using these devices.

 by Aaron Carman